William Herbert Cam

+William Herbert Cam (1850-1927) was an English teacher and clergyman, who was headmaster of Dudley Grammar School (1897-83) and Abingdon School (1883-93), and the father of the historian Helen Cam.

+Life

-William Herbert Cam (1850-1927) was born on 10 November 1850, the son of William Cam of Durlsey, Gloucestershire.
+William Herbert Cam was born on 10 November 1850, the son of William and Emily Anne Cam of Dursley, Gloucestershire.

 William Herbert Cam was at Bedford School and a scholar of New College, Oxford.
 He was a master at Wellington College, headmaster of Dudley Grammar School (1897-83) and Abingdon School (1883-93).
 He was then rector of Birchanger and rector of Paulerspury.

-His daughter Helen Maud Cam (1885-1968) whom initially was educated by her father at School House, Abingdon School, became vice-mistress of Girton College, Cambridge (1944–48) and professor or mediaeval history at Harvard University (1948–54).
+Cam married Kate Scott and they had nine children.
+Their daughter Helen Maud Cam (1885-1968) who initially was educated by her father at School House, Abingdon School, became vice-mistress of Girton College, Cambridge (1944–48) and professor of medieval history at Harvard University (1948–54).

 He died on 3 October 1927 aged 76.